 Every parent is a member of the Parent/Teacher Fellowship organization.
 The P.T.F. holds meetings during the school year.
-Meeting dates and times will be published on the school's master calendar.
+Meeting dates and times will be published in the "Parent's Page."
 This is a good way for our school families to get acquainted.
 The purpose of this organization is to promote fellowship among our school families.